 Beyond cards, I don’t recommend a whole bunch.
 Your home will have any other analog hobbies like reading or knitting.

 Never keep more than $200 in small bills in your power outage kit.
 Cash is vital to buy things like gas and essentials in an emergency.
 If you find yourself needing more than $200, your crisis is probably a lot greater than a simple power outage, and money isn’t going to help.

-Once you have your emergency power outage kit completed, share its location with your family members.
+Once your emergency power outage kit is completed, share its location with your family members.
 Next, focus your energy on preparing for other aspects of an unexpected power outage.
 Look into creating a two-week emergency food supply to start.
 Now that you know what tools you will have at your disposal, you will know what can go into your stores.